LGDnov/CycleGAN/README.md

 ## Prerequisites

-This implementation of CycleGAN requires Python 3.6 and a GPU.
+This implementation of CycleGAN requires Python 3.9 and a PyTorch.
 The following libraries and packages are also required:

-- TensorFlow 2.x
+- PyTorch
 - NumPy
 - Matplotlib
-- SciPy

 ## Usage